Mark Hall (wrestler)

-Mark John Hall II (born January 11, 1997) is an American freestyle wrestler and graduated folkstyle wrestler who currently competes at 86 kilograms.
+Mark John Hall II (born January 11, 1997) is an American former freestyle wrestler and graduated folkstyle wrestler who competed at 86 kilograms.
 As a folkstyle wrestler, Hall was an NCAA Division I National champion (three-time finalist) and a three-time Big Ten Conference champion (four-time finalist) out of the Pennsylvania State University.
 As a freestyle wrestler, Hall was the 2021 US Open National champion, 2018 Pan American Continental champion, a two–time Junior World Champion and a Cadet World Champion.

 Early life and school career

 Middle and high school

-Hall was born and grew up in Davison, Michigan, where he started wrestling at age six at Davison Middle School.
+Hall was born and grew up in Goodrich, Michigan, where he started wrestling at age six at Goodrich Middle School.
 He played soccer since he was 4 years old until he was 10 years old and attributes his quickness on the mat to his background.
-He started seventh grade in Davison Middle School, but ended up moving to Union, Kentucky to wrestle for Ryle High School.
+He started seventh grade at Goodrich Middle School where he excelled in Football and Wrestling, but ended up moving to Union, Kentucky, to wrestle for Ryle High School.
 The move was originated because the MHSAA does not allow middle schoolers to compete in the varsity high school level, while the KHSAA does.
 In that year (2010), Hall compiled a 42–3 record and made it to the finals of the state championships at 119, where he finally lost to the defending state champion Myron Bradbury.

 In 2011, Hall moved once again to wrestle at Apple Valley High School in Minnesota and decided to repeat 7th grade.
 He posted a 46–3 record as a seventh-grader and won a state title at 130 pounds.
 As an 8th-grader, he was unbeaten with a record of 43–0 and won his second state title now at 145 pounds.
 In his freshman year, he moved up another weight class and went on to win his third state title, this time at 152 pounds.
 As a sophomore, he moved up a weight class for the final time and went on to win his fourth state championship at 165 pounds, he also became a Cadet World Champion in freestyle wrestling.
 In his two remaining years (junior and senior) he won two more state titles at 165-pounds, making him a six-time Minnesota state champion and receiving the 2016 Dave Schultz High School Excellence Award.
 He also won the Junior World Championships and reached quarterfinals in the Olympic Team Trials in 2016 as a high school senior.
+He was named the Junior Hodge Trophy winner the same year.

 Hall posted a 278–5 record overall and is often considered the best Minnesota high school wrestler in history due to his accomplishments.